nebrius/commascript/README.md

 CommaScript is a backwards compatible dialect of JavaScript that provides localized, implicit static typing in JavaScript while still feeling like JavaScript.

-**WARNING: This is a work in progress!
-The current version of the software is ALPHA quality**
+**WARNING:** This is a work in progress!
+The current version of the software is ALPHA quality

+**Note:** This hasn't been updated in some time.
+I hope to be able to come back to it and give it the eS6 treatment someday, but other projects have me preoccupied.

 ## Table of Contents
 * [Design Goals](#design-goals)